Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Omega-3 Fatty Acids

-Oysters can contain anywhere from 500mg to 1,000mg of omega-3 fatty acids per three-ounce serving, which makes them a beneficial source of this fatty acid.
+Oysters can contain around 500 to 650 mg of omega-3 fatty acids per three-ounce serving, which makes them a beneficial source of this fatty acid.

 Omega-3 maintains healthy skin and prevents itchy and flaking scalp.
-It also helps reduce joint pain caused by inflammation, and it strengthens their immune system.
+It also helps reduce joint pain caused by inflammation, and it strengthens the immune system.
+Many of the benefits of omega-3s are still under investigation.

-Dogs are incapable of producing omega-3 themselves, which means that it must come from diet.
+Dogs are incapable of producing omega-3 themselves, which means that it must come from the diet.
 Some dog foods contain omega-3 additives and fish oils for this reason, but oysters are a great natural source and your dog will likely love the flavor, too.
+Before considering omega supplements or fish oil, speak to your vet, as these products are fatty and are not appropriate for all dogs.
+Also, your dog’s food already contains omega-3s, and by supplementing it, depending on the type of food, you may risk an overdose.

 Other Minerals in Oysters